-they have an interest can be a breach of this duty by a director.65 Even if these investments are made at market rates, there may be an appearance of conflict of interest.66 A conflict of interest can also arise where a director sits on the board of two not-for-profit corporations that wish to contract with one another.67
+Directors and trustees must avoid the appearance of a conflict of interest by, for instance, disclosing any interest they have in contracts with the corporation.
+Certain investments such as loans to donors or directors of the charity or NPO or to companies in which they have an interest, can be a breach of this duty by a director.74 Even if these investments are made at market rates, there may be an appearance of a conflict of interest.75 A conflict of interest can also arise where a director sits on the board of two not-for-profit corporations that wish to contract with one another.76

 Both the OCA and CCA contain provisions for a director with an interest in a contract to declare their interest in order to avoid liability for any profit realized from that contract.
 Specifically, section 71 of the OCA permits a director to avoid liability in respect of profit from a contract if the director declares his or her conflict of interest at a meeting of the directors and abstains from any discussion or vote on the matter.
 The effect of such a declaration means that the director is not accountable to the corporation or to any of its members or creditors for any profit realized from the contract, and the contract is not voidable by reason only of the director holding that office or of the fiduciary relationship thereby established.
-Under the OCA, if a director is liable in respect of profit realized from any such contract and the contract is by reason only of his or her interest therein voidable, the director is guilty of an offence and on conviction is liable to a fine of not more than \$200.68
+Under the OCA, if a director is liable in respect of profit realized from any such contract and the contract is by reason only of his or her interest therein voidable, the director is guilty of an offence and on conviction is liable to a fine of not more than \$200.77

 Section 98 of the CCA, which also deals with conflicts of interest, requires every director with an interest in a contract with the corporation to disclose such interest.
-Under the CCA any director who fails to disclose a conflict of interest will potentially be subject to a summary conviction with a maximum fine of \$1000.69
+Under the CCA any director who fails to disclose a conflict of interest will potentially be subject to a summary conviction with a maximum fine of \$1000.78

-The ONCA and CNCA, on coming into force, expand the provisions concerning conflict of interest such that they will apply to both directors and officers and address transactions the
+The ONCA and CNCA, on coming into force, expand the provisions concerning conflict of interest such that they will apply to both directors and officers and address transactions the corporation enters into on a more general basis as opposed to being limited to contracts.79 In this regard, the ONCA and CNCA will contain substantially the same statutory conflict of interest regime found in the CBCA and OBCA.

-65 David Feldman Charitable Foundation (Re), [1987] OJ No 1432, 58 OR (2d) 626 (Ont Surr Ct) [David Feldman].
+74 David Feldman Charitable Foundation (Re), [1987] OJ No 1432, 58 OR (2d) 626 (Ont Surr Ct) [David Feldman].

-$^{^{68}}$ Supra note 2 at s 71(6).
+$^{^{76}}$ Supra note 52 at 6-13.